VasOleMil/HWRND/README.md

 Technical Details:

 Peculiarity of this implementation is usage of same divisor exponent, that extends range to boundary.
-Using the remaining 'exponent' bits of the source for the mantissa tail after normalization did not show any influence on correlation.
+Using the remaining ten 'exponent' bits [53-62] of the source for the mantissa tail after normalization - did not show any influence on correlation.
 These bits can be stored and potentially reused in more advanced versions.

 Main conversion loop: